Chris1871/Reverse-Backdoor-Shell/README.md

 reverse_backdoor.py can be turned into an executable and run on any computer with a Python intepretor.

 The backdoor can run system terminal commands, change directories, and upload/download files.

-To upload files, type upload + file name
+To upload files, type upload + file name.

-To download files, type download + file name
+To download files, type download + file name.

-Enter "exit" to quit the program
+Enter "exit" to quit the program.